gridsync/gridsync/docs/invite-codes.md

 What are invite codes used for?
 -------------------------------

-In Gridsync, invite codes are currently used as a means for storage service providers to send required account-related information to users (such as the address or "introducer fURL" of a storage grid and other configuration information) without requiring those users to enter this information manually.
-Knowing and entering an invite code is thus typically sufficient -- and the only step required -- to configure Gridsync "from scratch" after installation.
+In Gridsync, invite codes are currently used as a means for storage service providers to send required account-related information to users (such as the address or "introducer fURL" of a storage grid and other important configuration information) without requiring those users to enter this information manually.
+Knowing and entering an invite code is thus typically sufficient – and is usually the only step required – to configure Gridsync "from scratch" after installation.

-In the future, invite codes will be used by Gridsync for additional purposes (such as pairing account information between computers and sharing files and folders between users).
+In the future, invite codes will be used by Gridsync for additional purposes (like pairing account information to other devices and sharing files and folders between computers or other users).

 Why use invite codes (instead of, e.g., passwords or email)?